sohaibAsheikh/odin-recipes/README.md

 To run this website, you will need to have the following installed:

 A web server, such as Apache or Nginx
-A text editor, such as Sublime Text or Atom
+A text editor, such as Sublime Text or VSCode
 Once you have these installed, you can follow these steps to get started:

 Clone the repository to your computer.